hknokh/SFTasker-Salesforce-DX-Project-Management-Tool/README.md

 - **`-o, --target-org=<value>`**: The alias or username of the target Salesforce org. **Note**: The `-o` flag can be omitted if you run the command from within a Salesforce DX project where the default org is already set.
 - **`-x, --manifest=<value>`**: Path to the `package.xml` file for metadata retrieval. **Note**: This flag is mandatory when the plugin is run from **outside** the Salesforce DX project directory.
 However, it is optional when running from inside the project, as it defaults to the standard `manifest/package.xml` location.
 - **`-t, --type=<Profile|CustomLabels|Translations>`** (required): The type of metadata to merge. **Note**: The `package.xml` can include other metadata types, but the plugin will only focus on the metadata type specified by the `--type` flag.
-- **`-p, --source-dir=<value>`**: Relative or absolute path to local folder where project metadata is stored.
-Typically it's the `force-app` folder within the Salesforce DX project root. **Note**: When running the command **outside** the SFDX project root, you need to provide absolute path to the `force-app` directory to locate and access the project's metadata.
+- **`-p, --source-dir=<value>`**: Relative or absolute path to the local folder where project metadata is stored.
+Typically it's the `force-app` folder within the Salesforce DX project root. **Note**: When running the command **outside** the S

+FDX project root, you need to provide an absolute path to the `force-app` directory to locate and access the project's metadata.
 However, when running inside the SFDX project root, the plugin automatically uses the default metadata path specified in the `sfdx-project.json` file.
-This means the `-r` flag can be omitted if the plugin runs within the SFDX project root and the correct path is defined in `sfdx-project.json`.
+This means the `-p` flag can be omitted if the plugin runs within the SFDX project root and the correct path is defined in `sfdx-project.json`.

 - **`--apiversion=<value>`**: Override the API version used for Salesforce requests.
 - **`--json`**: Formats the output as JSON.
 When the command succeeds, it returns an empty result with a `'status': 0` response, as shown below: